felixongom/DiteORM/README.md

 RUN_SCHEMA = 1
 ```

-- **DBMS** is the type of database management system you are using.
+- **DRIVER** is the type of database management system you are using.
 List of posible values are;
   - sqlite
   - mysql
   - sqlsever